wandexdev/wandexdev/README.md

 ## Hello there, <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm [Raji R. Yewande](https://linktr.ee/wandeXdev).

 I am enthusiastic about LINUX, DevOps and the Cloud Space as a whole.
 I am a software engineer in training and a technical writer.
 I have a keen eye for design and I aim to develop and use my skillset to solve major user difficulties in future.
+👯 I’m looking to collaborate on DevOps or Software Engineering roles (remote or onsite) via RajiYewande@yahoo.com

 ## Skills
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)